ycrc/hopper-presentation/slides.md

 - VDI provides terminal, firefox, Open On Demand
 - Session is "persistent" for some period
 - Each user has one unique VDI session
-- Cut/Copy/Paste between Hopper and outside is prevented
-- Cut/Copy/Paste inside Hopper is allowed (right click + copy/paste)

 ---
 # Security Measures and Rules

 - The VDI prevents copy/pasting to the host computer, prevents file transfers and enforces idle session timeouts.
+- Cut/Copy/Paste inside Hopper is allowed (right click + copy/paste)
 - External screenshots, screen recording and screen sharing (e.g. via Zoom) are strictly prohibited.
 - Internal screenshots can be made with ThinLinc client.
 - If you know you will be away from your computer for more than 10 minutes, you must disconnect from the VDI by closing the browser tab or exiting the client.